 I was living in NY and she was living in Fl.
 Our divorce is filed with Orange County, Florida.
 It wasn't a disability payment.
 She asked for a percentage of my retirement as that would stay constant in case I wasn't working.
 I looked up payments for divorce and I see only 5 types.
-Only 2 carry on...
+Only 2...
 Read more »

 Are you sure your retirement was for alimony or was it part of equitable distribution?
 If for alimony, then you would need to file a Petition for Modification.
 An attorney would need to see all your paperwork to advise you properly.
 Please call me so we can discuss this further.
 954-776-2320.

 My husband and I have been separated (unofficially)since July 2013.
 A mediator got involved in January 2017,making it official.
 I've been financially hit hard trying to pay 1/2 of my 2 kids' needs.
 My husband always cried poor,so I felt I had to go in half.
-I have since found out he lied about...
+I have since found out he...
 Read more »

 Based on the income of both parties, you should both have attorneys.
 There is too much at stake.
 Between the two of you, there is $150k - $200k in income.
 Why wouldn't you have an attorney to help you at this next meeting?
-Your husband should have to pay for your attorney's fees, based on the...Read more »
+Your husband should have to pay for your attorney's fees,...Read more »